drpicox/david-rodenas.com/_notes/postgresql.md

 ---
 PostgreSQL is designed to be
-a full compilant ACID SQL database and has support for PL/SQL language.
+a full compliant ACID SQL database and has support for PL/SQL language.

-PostgreSQL is one of the first opensource database and has a large developer community.
+PostgreSQL is one of the first open-source database and has a large developer community.
 It has all advances and optimizations available in commercial databases